opencog/atomspace/opencog/sheaf/README.md

 ```
    "This (maybe, is) an example."
 ```
-is an example of a "trace monoid" (see wikipedia).
+is an example of a "trace monoid" (see Wikipedia).
 For every trace monoid, there is an equivalent (isomorphic) "history monoid".
 For this example, it is
 ```